Mozambican War of Independence: Portuguese development program

-Due to both the technological gap between civilisations and the centuries-long colonial era, Portugal had been a driving force in the development of all of Portuguese Africa since the 15th century.
+Due to both the technological gap between civilizations and the centuries-long colonial era, Portugal had been a driving force in the development of all of Portuguese Africa since the 15th century.
 In the 1960s and early 1970s, to counter the increasing insurgency of FRELIMO forces and show to the Portuguese people and the world that the territory was totally under control, the Portuguese government accelerated its major development program to expand and upgrade the infrastructure of Portuguese Mozambique by creating new roads, railways, bridges, dams, irrigation systems, schools and hospitals to stimulate an even higher level of economic growth and support from the populace.

 As part of this redevelopment program, construction of the Cahora Bassa Dam began in 1969.
 This particular project became intrinsically linked with Portugal's concerns over security in the overseas territories.
 The Portuguese government viewed the construction of the dam as testimony to Portugal's "civilising mission" and intended for the dam to reaffirm Mozambican belief in the strength and security of the Portuguese overseas government.
 To this end, Portugal sent three thousand new troops and over one million landmines to Mozambique to defend the building project.

-Realising the symbolic significance of the dam to the Portuguese, FRELIMO spent seven years attempting to halt its construction by force.
+Realizing the symbolic significance of the dam to the Portuguese, FRELIMO spent seven years attempting to halt its construction by force.
 No direct attacks were ever successful, but FRELIMO had some success in attacking convoys en route to the site.
 FRELIMO also lodged a protest with the United Nations about the project, and their cause was aided by negative reports of Portuguese actions in Mozambique.
 In spite of the subsequent withdrawal of much foreign financial support for the dam, it was finally completed in December 1974.
 The dam's intended propaganda value to the Portuguese was overshadowed by the adverse Mozambican public reaction to the extensive dispersal of the indigenous populace, who were forced to relocate from their homes to allow for the construction project.
-The dam also deprived farmers of the critical annual floods, which formerly re-fertilised the plantations.
+The dam also deprived farmers of the critical annual floods, which formerly re-fertilized the plantations.